 What if a complication emerges during my pregnancy or labor?

 Healthy, low-risk clients are able to birth in our comfortable, private, home-like birthing suites.
-Occasionally, our midwives and consulting physicians determine that a hospital birth would be safer for an individual client or baby.
-This determination may be made during the course of prenatal care, or while the client is in labor.
-We assess each client’s risk status at regular intervals throughout the pregnancy.
-If a risk factor is identified, your midwife talk with you about recommended hospital-based midwifery and physician practices.
+Occasionally, our midwives, Midwife Director or consulting physicians determine that a hospital birth would be safer for an individual client or baby.
+This determination, together with shared-decision making, may be made during the course of prenatal care, or while the client is in labor.
+We assess each client's risk status at regular intervals throughout the pregnancy.
+If a risk factor is identified, your midwife will talk with you about recommended hospital-based midwifery and physician practices.

 Do I need to choose a midwife or OB/GYN?

-As a BBC client, you will always be seen by a member of the Brooklyn Midwifery Group.
-We encourage clients to meet all BMG midwives during the course of their prenatal care.
-When you go into labor, one of our midwives and one or two of our birthing assistants will be on call.
+As a BBC or Jazz client, you will be seen at either location of your choice by a member of the Brooklyn Midwifery Group.
+Clients meet staff midwives during the course of their prenatal care.
+When you go into labor, a team at each location of a senior midwife and junior midwife will be on call to triage your labor and admit you to the birth center when you are in active labor.

 Our midwives will be your primary providers during your pregnancy.
-However, our consulting physicians review all charts and advise the midwives in the case of any unusual developments.
+However, our consulting physicians review clients' charts and advise the midwives in best practices.

 Do I need to find a doula?
 What about a childbirth education class?